medleybox/nginx/README.md

 # nginx
-Nginx image to run Medleybox.
+Nginx docker image used to run Medleybox.

+## Workflow
+A github action has been setup to automatically build and push the docker image within this repo when commits are pushed.

 ## Build
-docker build -t medleybox/nginx .
+docker build -t ghcr.io/medleybox/nginx .

 ## Push
-docker push medleybox/nginx
+docker ghcr.io/medleybox/nginx